Liz Shaw

-Elizabeth "Liz" Shaw is a fictional character played by Caroline John in the long-running British science fiction television series Doctor Who and its spin-offs.
+Elizabeth Shaw is a fictional character played by Caroline John in the long-running British science fiction television series Doctor Who and its spin-offs.
 A civilian member of UNIT, an international organisation that defends Earth from alien threats, she was the companion of the Third Doctor for the 1970 season.
-Liz appeared in 4 stories (25 episodes).
+Although commonly referred to as "Miss Shaw," Liz says that she is, in fact, a medical doctor in the seventh and final episode of Inferno, which was her last appearance.
+In total, Liz appeared in four stories (25 episodes).

 Appearances

 Television

 Liz Shaw first appears in the first serial of the seventh season (1970), Spearhead from Space, having been drafted from the University of Cambridge by Brigadier Lethbridge-Stewart as a scientific advisor to UNIT.
 She is a brilliant scientist, an expert on meteorites, with degrees in medicine, physics and a dozen other subjects.
 Her extensive training is still pale in comparison to the Doctor's own knowledge of the universe and scientific principles far beyond those of Earth.
 Sceptical at first of UNIT's ambit to defend against alien invasion, Shaw changes her mind when she encounters the newly regenerated Doctor and becomes involved in defeating the plans of the Nestene Consciousness and its animated plastic Autons.

 Liz continues to work with the Doctor and UNIT through encounters with the Silurians, the so-called Ambassadors of Death and the Inferno project, where the Doctor also encountered Section Leader Elizabeth Shaw, an alternative version of the scientist in a parallel universe.
 She eventually resigns from UNIT and returns to Cambridge; there was no "farewell scene" on screen for Liz, with her departure simply being announced by the Brigadier at the beginning of Terror of the Autons.
 She reportedly told the Brigadier that all the Doctor really needed was someone to pass him his test tubes and tell him how brilliant he was.

 Liz's life after leaving UNIT is not explored in the series.
 In the Seventh Doctor serial Battlefield (1989), the Doctor gives Ace a fake ID with the name Elizabeth Shaw.
 Additionally, in the 2010 The Sarah Jane Adventures story Death of the Doctor Colonel Tia Karim mentions that "Miss Shaw can't get back from Moonbase until Sunday."
 Caroline John appeared as an illusory image of Liz in the 20th Anniversary television movie "The Five Doctors" (1983), and as Liz herself in the 1993 charity special Dimensions in Time.